 Roadway Functional Classification for the Metropolitan Planning Area, including portions of Hawkins County and Scott County, was reviewed and updated several years ago.
-A new update is scheduled for FY 23.
-Prior to this, when and where individual adjustment are needed, staff will evaluate and make these changes.
+A new update is scheduled for FY 23 and new traffic counts will be considered in changes.
+Prior to this, when and where individual adjustments are needed, i.e. SR 357, Staff will evaluate and make these changes.
 The FHWA's manual on functional classification is used as a guideline in making these changes.
 (MTPO, LENOWISCO PDC, TDOT, VDOT)